Last updated: 9th October 2014

 The grant of an LCCL is a matter of discretion for the Trade & Business Licensing Board which will consider, amongst other things, the benefit such business will bring to the Islands, the extent to which Caymanian participation has been sought (which will ordinarily include a requirement for public advertising) and whether the proposed business will compete with local Caymanian owned businesses.

-Businesses wishing to set up a physical presence in the Cayman Islands whose activities are carried on mainly outside the Islands are in most cases exempted from the Local Companies Control Law.
+Businesses wishing to set up a physical presence in the Cayman Islands, whose activities are carried on mainly outside the Islands, are in most cases exempted from the Local Companies Control Law (LCCL).
 Therefore, although they would require a T&B Licence to set up their local office and secure work permits for any expatriate employees (as discussed further in the Immigration chapter), they would not require an LCCL or 60% ownership by a Caymanian Status holder.
-(It should be noted that banks, trust companies, company managers and a number of other businesses are exempted from requiring both a T&B Licence and LCCL though they would need to secure any requisite licensing with the Cayman Islands Monetary Authority (CIMA).
+It should be noted that banks, trust companies, company management firms and a number of other businesses are exempted from requiring both a T&B Licence and LCCL though they would need to secure any requisite licensing with the Cayman Islands Monetary Authority (CIMA).

-One form of partnership is where all the partners are "general" partners and participate in the management of the business.
+One form of partnership is where all the partners are “general” partners and participate in the management of the business.
 In this structure, the only restrictions on sharing profits and withdrawing capital are those agreed between the partners.
-As well as general partnerships, the Partnership Law sets out the rules for "ordinary" limited partnerships.
-However, limited partners must not participate in the management of the business and a limited partner's right to share in the profits or withdraw capital is restricted.
+As well as general partnerships, the Partnership Law sets out the rules for “ordinary” limited partnerships.
+However, limited partners must not participate in the management of the business and a limited partner’s right to share in the profits or withdraw capital is restricted.
 The exempted limited partnership is another form of partnership which is specially designed to provide more flexibility to suit the needs of the financial industry in Cayman.
+The Cayman Islands Exempted Limited Partnership Law was enacted on July 2, 2014.
+It introduces changes intended to simplify, clarify and add flexibility to the establishment and ongoing operation of Cayman exempted limited partnerships.
 In all cases, you are advised to contact a specialist to determine the partnership arrangement most suitable for your needs.

-The main characteristic of a limited liability company is that the company is treated in law as a legal person able to enter into contracts and own property as well as incur liabilities.
-An individual who is a shareholder in a company has a liability to the company limited to the amount unpaid on the shares the individual owns and cannot be liable for the liabilities of the company itself.
+The main characteristic of a limited liability company is that the company is treated in law, as a legal person able to enter into contracts and own property as well as incur liabilities.
+An individual who is a shareholder in a company, has a liability to the company, limited to the amount unpaid on the shares the individual owns and cannot be liable for the liabilities of the company itself.
 The company may distribute profits to shareholders by paying dividends and a shareholder can only get their investment in the company back by selling or redeeming the shares they have.
-Company formation and operation is governed by the Companies Law (2010 Revision).
+Company formation and operation is governed by the Companies Law (2012 Revision).
 Formation of a company is fast and straightforward.

-An overseas company which i) establishes a place of business; ii) commences carrying on business within the Cayman Islands (even "offshore" business); or iii) proposes to own real estate situated in the Cayman Islands, must register as a "foreign company" (essentially register a branch) under Part IX of the Companies Law.
+An overseas company which i) establishes a place of business; ii) commences carrying on business within the Cayman Islands (even “offshore” business); or iii) proposes to own real estate situated in the Cayman Islands, must register as a “foreign company” (essentially register a branch) under Part IX of the Companies Law.
 A registered Cayman Islands branch will not have a separate legal personality from the main company headquartered overseas.
-In many cases, this is desirable for group operations which are required to maintain tax residency in a certain jurisdiction but wish to have a Cayman Islands presence from which to conduct certain business of the group.
-In the case of a bank, trust company, insurance company, management company, mutual fund, mutual fund administrator or any entity carrying on securities investment business, a licence to conduct such business will be required from the CIMA even though such business is actually conducted outside the Cayman Islands.
-Care should therefore be taken to ensure that the 'off Island' activities of the foreign company do not inadvertently create a requirement for local licensing beyond that envisaged by its principals.
-A Cayman Islands branch is able to secure a T&B Licence and, if necessary, an LCCL to provide it with the necessary locus standi to set up a physical presence in the Cayman Islands.
-Again, you are advised to consult a local attorney who will be able to legally assist you.
+In many cases, this is desirable for group operations which are required to maintain tax residency in a certain jurisdiction, but wish to have a Cayman Islands presence from which to conduct certain business of the group.
+In the case of a bank, trust company, insurance company, management company, mutual fund, mutual fund administrator or any entity carrying on securities investment business, a licence to conduct such business will be required from CIMA even though such business is actually conducted outside the Cayman Islands.
+Care should therefore be taken to ensure that the ‘off Island’ activities of the foreign company do not inadvertently create a requirement for local licensing.
+A Cayman Islands branch is able to secure a T&B Licence and, if necessary, an LCCL licence to comply with the necessary legal requirements to set up a physical presence in the Cayman Islands.

 Funds & Investment Business